Table of Contents (Quickly Jump To Information)

 According to science, it’s completely possible to change the color of your chicken’s yolks based on her diet.

-In fact, two chefs were recently interviewed by Food & Wine magazine because their restaurant serves eggs with RED (yes, red) yolks.
+In fact, two chefs were interviewed by Food & Wine magazine because their restaurant serves eggs with RED (yes, red) yolks.

 But before we get into it all, let’s say one thing first: Use these ideas ethically.